 - Family history of the benign thyroid nodule or goiter.

 - Pain or sensation associated with a nodule.

 - A smooth and smooth mobile nodule.

-- Multinodular goiter without predominant nodule (many nodules, nor a main nodule).
+- Multinodular goiter without predominant nodule (many nodules, nor the central nodule).

-- “Hot” nodule on the thyroid scanner (produces a normal amount of hormone).
+- “Hot” nodule on the thyroid scanner (produces an average amount of hormone).

 - Simple cyst in an ultrasound.

 Thyroid neoplasia is a neoplasm or tumor of the thyroid.
 It can be a benign tumor such as thyroid adenoma, or it can be a malignancy (thyroid cancer), such as papillary, follicular, medullary, or anaplastic thyroid cancer.